CarlaBuongiorno/OceanThrills/README.md

 ![result](assets/images/readme-images/testing/cssValidation.png)

 ### Link Validation
 The links of the website were validated using the [W3C Link Checker](https://validator.w3.org/checklink).
-The Facebook and Twitter links were not checked due to robots exclusion rules, but I validated the link manually and they work as expected.
+The Facebook and Twitter links were not checked due to robots exclusion rules, but I validated the link manually, and they work as expected.

 ![result](assets/images/readme-images/testing/linkValidation.png)